DanilWH/Python/README.md

      data analisys, games and other console scripts in the folder.)
     *my_python_studies* - When I learned about new interesting things about python I tested them in the python files and saved them in *my_python_studies*.

+# Learning Log

+A web-application.
+One of the book projects. **Learning Log** tracks whatever you learn (journaling).
+The site is written on Django python framework.
+Here's the link on that: https://learning-log-tbs.herokuapp.com